strogonoff/shopify-linesheet-utils/README.rst

 Limitations
 ===========

-As it is now, the program can’t work with any given Shopify store.
+As it is now, the program can’t work with arbitrary Shopify stores and line sheet layouts.

 It assumes that the incoming CSV has a specific set of columns in particular order, and it’ll fail to produce expected output otherwise.

 * Each Shopify product occupies its own page of line sheet (line sheet treats it more as a set of related products).
-* Each page is divided into groups of product variants based on value of option 1 (line sheet treats each group as a actual product in the set, and shows prices at this product level, not per each variant).
+* Each page is divided into groups of product variants based on value of option 1 (line sheet treats each group as a product in the set, and shows prices at this product level, not per each variant).
 * Each individual product variant is defined by value of option 2 (expected to contain color name, unique in given group of variants), SKU (unique across the whole catalog), and a photo.

-Line sheet page layout is such that it expects not more than 4 products per set, and each set can have up to 6 product variants in it.
+Line sheet page layout is such that it expects not more than 4 products per set, where the maximum number of variants for any product is 6;
-(In sets where each product has only 1 variant there can be up to 5 products per set.)
+or it expects not more than 8 products per set with a maximum of 1 variant per product.

 What this program does
 ======================

-This program takes Shopify’s CSV, which is a peculiarly formatted file, creates products/sets/variants from it, and then writes a CSV where each row corresponds to a page with one line sheet entry
+This program reads CSV from Shopify, where rows correspond to product variants, and writes a CSV for InDesign data merge, where each row corresponds to a page with one line sheet entry.
-(this is where it only supports one specific layout).

 Workflow
 ========